CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 V is distinguished from ste by its size.

-See Word Parts: EV for all vowel-V-vowel combinations.
+See Abbreviating Principles: EV for all vowel-V-vowel combinations.

 ## W